sccn/sccn.github.io/tutorials/08_Plot_data/Data_Averaging.md

 Note that it is possible, and relatively easy, to generate custom [headplot.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=headplot.m) head meshes.
 This may be done using Freesurfer or [Fieldtrip](https://www.fieldtriptoolbox.org/tutorial/headmodel_eeg_bem/).

-Plotting and comparing different conditions
+Comparing different conditions and performing statistics
 ---------------------------

 Comparing ERPs between conditions is done using [group-level analysis](/tutorials/10_Group_analysis/) *even if* you only have one subject.
-This is because the group-level analysis interface has rich options to select and plot ERPs for different conditions, including calculating statistics across trials for single subjects.
+This is because the group-level analysis interface has rich options to select and plot ERPs for different conditions, including [calculating statistics across trials for single subjects](/tutorials/10_Group_analysis/study_statistics.html#single-subject-statistics).